Certificate in Nonprofit Leadership Development

 Viterbo University & Pablo Foundation

-This certificate program will prepare participants with the nonprofit skills needed to drive leadership and organizational readiness through eight workshops.
-The classes are in-person with the design of the curriculum specific to the needs of nonprofit staff, leaders, and board members.
+This certificate program will prepare participants with the nonprofit skills needed to drive leadership and organizational readiness through seven class sessions.
+The sessions are in-person with the design of the curriculum specific to the needs of nonprofit staff, leaders, and board members.
 One-on-one coaching/mentoring is also available and may be virtual as determined by the participants.
-Coaching and mentoring are not required, but participants must attend all eight sessions to receive the Certificate in Nonprofit Leadership Development from Viterbo.
+Coaching and mentoring are not required, but participants must attend all seven sessions to receive the Certificate in Nonprofit Leadership Development from Viterbo.
+You can apply at this link.

 Enroll in the Certificate Program

 The certificate program is anticipated to start in the fall of 2025 and conclude in the spring of 2026.
 Enrollment will begin in spring 2025.
-The curriculum will consist of the following eight sessions:
+You can apply at this link.
+The curriculum will consist of the following seven sessions with lunch provided:

 Session 1 ● Servant Leadership in Action: Empowering Nonprofits Through Purpose-Driven Leadership and Self-Awareness